salesagility/SuiteCRM/tests/README.md

 </pre>

 ### Environment Variables
-Using environment variables enables more advanced user to script or automate there development environment.
+Using environment variables enables more advanced users to script or automate there development environment.
 Also you can add these values to Docker Compose.

 Using environment variables command line variables (bash):
 <pre>